 The Helena Pillow is pretty unique as it is filled with 50% kapok fibers and 50% latex ribbons.
 This mix makes for a dense and slightly lumpy/soft filling.
 The pillow actually provides more support than it may originally appear.

-The cover is 100% organic cotton and has a nice, durable feel to it.
-The name of the pillow is stitched on a tag to one side, as is the Brentwood Home logo.
+The cover is 100% organic cotton, has a soft, durable feel to it, and the name of the pillow is stitched on a tag to one side, as is the Brentwood Home logo.

-It just looks like a very inviting and aesthetically pleasing pillow (although more likely than not you’ll be cover it up with a pillowcase!)
+It just looks like a very inviting and aesthetically pleasing pillow (although more likely than not sleepers will want to cover it up with a pillowcase!)

 The Helena Pillow came rolled up in a tight cylindrical package.
 When I unrolled it, it felt flat and I was skeptical about how firm it could actually be.